brightburst641/ist-portfolio-kenzo/README.md

 [Link to my Portfolio](https://github.com/brightburst641/ist-portfolio-kenzo)

-This is a repository to host different projects and xercises from my IST course.
+This is a repository to host different projects and exercises from my IST course.

 Here are the steps to using git to add new content.